markpolyak/discord-actions-log-bot/README.md

 ## Setting up bot

+Required: Python 3.10 and dependencies listed in `requirements.txt`.

 1. Register your new application at https://discord.com/developers/applications
 2. Create a bot for your application
 3. Turn on `SERVER MEMBERS INTENT` in your bot.
 This will allow it to see members of discord channel, which is needed